fastmap-io/fastmap/README.md

 ### Limitations

 1. Fastmap.io is a prepaid service.
 You must have credits in your fastmap.io account to take advantage of the cloud functionality.
-2. Network calls are not supported.
-For security, we run your code in a sandbox.
+2. Code which utilizes the network and the filesystem are not supported.
+For security, on the cloud, we isolate your code in a sandbox.
-3. Fastmap only works on code without
+3. Our sandbox is limited to 1GB of memory.
+In practice, your code's memory limit will be slightly lower.

 ### Questions

-Fastmap.io is a new project and we would love to hear your feedback.
-You can contact the CEO directly at scott@fastmap.io.
+Fastmap.io is a new project and I would love to hear your feedback.
+You can contact me directly at scott@fastmap.io.